It didn’t happen overnight. It rarely does.

 “… all the leaders of the priests and the people became more and more unfaithful, following all the detestable practices of the nations and defiling the temple of the Lord, which he had consecrated in Jerusalem.
 The Lord, the God of their ancestors, sent word to them through his messengers again and again, because he had pity on his people and on his dwelling place.
 But they mocked God’s messengers, despised his words and scoffed at his prophets until the wrath of the Lord was aroused against his people and there was no remedy.
 He brought up against them the king of the Babylonians, who killed their young men with the sword in the sanctuary, and did not spare young men or young women, the elderly or the infirm.
 God gave them all into the hands of Nebuchadnezzar.
 He carried to Babylon all the articles from the temple of God, both large and small, and the treasures of the Lord’s temple and the treasures of the king and his officials.
 They set fire to God’s temple and broke down the wall of Jerusalem; they burned all the palaces and destroyed everything of value there.
 He carried into exile to Babylon the remnant, who escaped from the sword, and they became servants to him and his successors until the kingdom of Persia came to power” (II Chronicles 36:14-20).

-By Divine punishment, the people got a front row seat to the culture they craved.
-They became exiles in a foreign land.
-It was a dark time in the history of God’s people.
+This was a dark time in the history of God’s people.
 The nation was divided with Israel to the north and Judah to the south.
-Then both Israel and Judah fell to foreign powers.
-Though there was a brief return from captivity (recorded in Ezra and Nehemiah), God’s people continued to be exiled.
+Both Israel and Judah fell to foreign powers.
+Though there was a brief return from captivity (recorded in the OT books of Ezra and Nehemiah), God’s people continued to be exiled.

 How should God’s people see themselves today?

-Are we an exiled group?
+Are we exiled in a foreign land?
 If so, what does this tell us about our identity and mission?